oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 # Introduction

-Network Service Yang models {{?RFC8199}}{{?RFC8309}} such as L3NM {{?RFC9182}} and L2NM {{?RFC9291}} have been implemented in recent years to facilate the deployment of Operator services.
-This document reports the findings from the implementations, deriving the functionalities required to update the Network Service Yang models.
+Service and Network YANG data models {{?RFC8199}}{{?RFC8309}} such as the Layer 3 Network Model (L3NM) {{?RFC9182}} and the Layer 2 Network Model (L2NM) {{?RFC9291}} have been implemented to automate the deployment of VPN services by providers.
+This document reports the findings from the implementations, deriving the functionalities required to update the Service and Network YANG data models.

 {{?RFC8969}} documents the automation framework. {{?RFC9315}} documents Intent-based networking from IRTF perspective, with specific problems which are addressable today after the first deployments have been done.